fcalvet/image_tools/README.md

 + z_flip: boolean, whether to randomly flip images along the z axis.

 #### e_deform
-for grid based deformation:
+for grid based deformation, name the dictionnary "e_deform_g":
 + sigma = standard deviation of the normal distribution
 + points = number of points of the each side of the square grid

-for pixel based deformation:
+for pixel based deformation, name the dictionnary "e_deform_p":
 + alpha = scaling factor the deformation
 + sigma = smooting factor

+### save_image
+The function save_image can be used to save the predicted images, see the save_predict function in demo.py